ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1117
 {: #error-1117}

 The host's Ubuntu mirror server is not accessible.
-Retry the operation once the mirror is accessible.
+Retry the operation when the mirror is accessible.

 ## Error 1118
 {: #error-1118}